NikiNikiforidi/eng89_2tier_app_deployment/README.md

 - Check nginx config `sudo nginx -t`
 - Restart nginx `sudo systemctl restart nginx`
 - Go to app directory and run `npm start`
 <br> </br>
+-If you load the app public ip without the post, you should get the app home page
+<br> </br>
 - -------------------------------------
 ### Install mongodb on eng89_niki_db instance